 - Contact the Equality Officer if you have any questions about the Procedures

-The Gender Identity and Gender Expression Policy outlines Trinity's formal commitment to recognise and support an individual’s gender identity and gender expression.
-It is a highly practical policy which includes definitions of terms, guidelines for supporting a student / staff member through gender transition, and provisions around use of facilities, change of records, etc.
+The Gender Identity and Gender Expression Policy outline Trinity's formal commitment to recognise and support an individual’s gender identity and gender expression.
+It is a highly practical policy that includes definitions of terms, guidelines for supporting a student/staff member through gender transition, and provisions around the use of facilities, change of records, etc.

 Trinity is very proud that its strong commitment to transgender inclusion was recognised by a Special Recognition Award in the GLEN Workplace Equality Index Awards 2015.